 What am I worth?

 Instead, their valuation is only based on the future earnings and cost savings that will deliver a dream price based solely on the future.
 Nice.
 We are not saying the future isn’t important, or plays a part, as it clearly does.
 However, without concrete and consistent proof or justification, this is meaningless.
-Especially in the eyes of the buyer's advisers.
+Especially in the eyes of the buyer and his advisers.
 But a profitable soundbite for the adviser.

 Remember, if it sounds too good to be true, it probably is.
 Ask what the valuation is based on?
 Have they overvalued your business in order to gain the instruction?
 Don't be afraid to, in fact, do, get a second or third opinion.